Grilled Sriracha Chicken Kabobs

 You can adjust the spiciness in these Sriracha-Glazed Grilled Chicken Kabobs.
-We made them pretty spicy, but if you’re cooking for kids or adults who don’t like a lot of heat, just cut down on the amount of Sriracha Rooster Sauce (affiliate link) when you add it to the marinade to make the glaze.
+You can make them pretty spicy if you like, but if you’re cooking for kids or adults who don’t like a lot of heat, just cut down on the amount of Sriracha Sauce (affiliate link) when you add it to the marinade to make the glaze.
 (Kara’s son Cooper was only 11 when we first tested this recipe, and he liked it with the reduced amount of Sriracha.)